blakethepatton/cashier-app/readme.md

 5. `php artisan db:seed`
 6. `php artisan serve` (Available at localhost:8000 - but you should know that)
 7. If you're modifying css/js - `gulp watch` or just `gulp` for a single change
 8. I think that's all...
-If you see anything do let me know as an issue.
+If you see anything [do let me know](https://github.com/blakethepatton/cashier-app/issues/)